5 speakers 15 minutes each

 Nimco is a British Somali feminist and social activist.
 She is co-founder and director of Daughters of Eve, a survivor-led organisation which has helped to transform the approach to ending female genital mutilation (FGM).
 Nimco formerly worked on 'The Girl Generation: Together to End FGM' campaign, which celebrates the Africa-led movement to end FGM in one generation.
 Currently she is an ambassador for #MAKERSUK.
 MAKERS is AOL’s women's leadership platform that highlights the stories of ground-breaking women today to create the leaders of tomorrow.
 In 2014, she was awarded Red Magazine’s Woman of the Year award, and also placed at No 6 on the Woman’s Hour Power List.
 Most recently she was named by The Sunday Times as one of Debrett’s 500 most influential people in Britain, and as one of the Evening Standard's 1000 most powerful.
 Nimco is a trustee for Women for Refugee Women and the Emma Humphreys Memorial Prize and is a founding member of the Women’s Equality Party.

-Lucy Siegle is a writer and TV presenter specialising in environmental issues and ethical shopping and lifestyles.
-She is an authority on the environmental and social footprint of the global fashion industry through her book To Die For: Is Fashion Wearing out the World and as producer of The True Cost, the Netflix feature documentary.
-She co-founded the Green Carpet Challenge with Livia Firth.
-Over 14 years she honed her expertise as the Observer and Guardian’s eco agony aunt.
-She is well known on TV as a reporter and presenter on BBC1’s The One Show, and has been reporting on the problem of single use plastic since the show began.
+Lucy Siegle is an independent writer and journalist (broadcast and print).
+She specialises in communicating earth science and environmental stories and ethical consumerism.
+She has spent over a decade investigating the environmental and social footprint of the global fashion industry.
+Her book To Die For: Is Fashion Wearing out the World , published by Fourth Estate London, 2011, has become known as the essential primer on the footprint of the fashion industry and is recommended reading on academic courses across the world.
+It was also the basis for hit Netflix documentary, The True Cost, in which Siegle appears and is credited as co-executive producer.
+In 2014 she co-founded the Green Carpet Challenge with Livia Firth, a marketing and awareness raising programme to bring top design houses closer to sustainable fashion principles.
+From 2004 to 2018 she wrote a weekly Ethical Living column in the Obsever Magazine and set up the Observer’s annual Ethical Living awards, attracting thousands of entries across the UK.
+Lucy Siegle is also known as a TV as a reporter and presenter on BBC1’s The One Show, and has been reporting on the problem of single use plastic since the show began in 2007.
 In January 2018 she began hosting a weekly segment dedicated to turning the tide on plastic.
 She travelled the length and breadth of the UK in pursuit of solutions.
-Her book, Turning the Tide on Plastic: How Humanity (and you) Can Make Our Globe Clean Again will ignite the plastic activist in all of us.
-It is published by Trapeze in July.
+Her book, Turning the Tide on Plastic: How Humanity (and you) Can Make Our Globe Clean Again was published by Trapeze/Orion in August.
+Lucy Siegle recently advised on and appeared in the BBC One documentary, Fashion’s Dirty Secrets, presented by colleague Stacey Dooley.

 Hassan Akkad arrived in the UK after 87 days of travelling, fleeing his home and job as an English teacher in Damascus, Syria.
 He shares a story and experience of many refugees fleeing conflict, a story that we hear reports of on the news but that the majority of people have no experience of.
 Hassan has told this story in a ground-breaking way.
 Having filmed his entire Journey on a GoPro camera, his footage and story were part of the BBC2 documentary Exodus: Our Journey to Europe.
 Now living in London, he’ll reflect on how his journey and resettlement have impacted upon him.